HEY! WHAT'S YOUR PROBLEM?!... A problem lawn care employee.

 A HUGE zero tolerance action could be any of the following:

-If an employee commits a zero tolerance act, you should consider immediately removing the employee from the field, but only if those are outlined in your Handbook.
+If an employee commits a zero tolerance act, you should consider immediately removing the lawn care employee from the field, but only if those are outlined in your handbook.

 Make sure you extensively document the situation.
 Write down: